 Ottoni Fernandes started Prime Diagnostics about 20 years ago to export high quality, American-made medical supplies to developing countries in South America.
-Prime Diagnostics is based in Miami, a famous for being America’s main access point to South America.
+Prime Diagnostics is based in Miami, famous for being America’s main access point to South America.

 The company had two challenges.
 First, it needed funds to buy its equipment and supplies to fulfill its distribution channel.
 Second, Prime needed to match its foreign competitors and be able to extend credit terms to its customers.
 Mr. Fernandes acknowledged private banks are very restrictive and often times cannot offer his South American clients acceptable terms.